Junnh/DeepU-PRS/README.md

 > The LD files are *looked up only*, not created, by this repo.
 Ensure your LD precomputation matches the SNP identifiers used in `summaries`.

+Required columns
+annotations/annotation.csv: Predictor, feat1, feat2, ...
+The script will add a chr column if missing by parsing Predictor as chr:pos:ref:alt‑like.

+summaries/*.summaries: at least Predictor, Stat, n.

+maf/plink.frq: at least CHR, SNP, MAF.

+Note: The LD files are looked up only, not created, by this repo.
+Ensure your LD precomputation matches the SNP identifiers used in summaries.
 ---

 ## 3) Training script